rsmith-nl/real-remove/README.rst

 these files with zeros, replaces the filename with a random one and then unlinks the files.

+On modern hard disks, this seems to be enough to obliterate a file, *depending of the filesystem that is used!*

+It will e.g. not work on log-structured file systems or copy-on-write file systems.
+On such file systems there is no guarantee that writing to the beginning of a file actually overwrites the same physical area that the content originally was in.

 License
 -------
 See the LICENSE file.